Phat32/Phat32-Channel-Docs/docs/commands/Commands.rst

 **!fightme**
   Have PhatBot issue you a challenge to fight

-  *Phatcoin cost: 10*
+  *PhatCoin cost: 10*

 **!slots X**
-  Play the slots and try to get more Phatcoin
+  Play the slots and try to get more PhatCoin

-  *Phatcoin cost: X*
+  *PhatCoin cost: X*

   .. code-block:: none

     !slots 500

 **!bet X [blue/pink]**
-  Spin the roulette to try and win more Phatcoin
+  Spin the roulette to try and win more PhatCoin

-  *Phatcoin cost: X*
+  *PhatCoin cost: X*

   .. code-block:: none